benhall-7/diff-struct/README.md

 Abstractly speaking, a 'diff' between two structs `A` and `B` can be considered the change necessary to make to `A` to produce `B`.
 Succinctly, the pattern can be written as `A -> B = D and A <- D = B`

-Diff is automatically derived on bools, numerals, Option's, HashMap's, and Vec's (provided the types they contain also implement Diff).
+Diff is automatically derived on several common base types, include: integers (i8, u32, etc), floats, non-zero integers, booleans, char, String, &str, and PathBuf.

+Diff is also derived on several container types, such as: Option, Box, Rc, Arc, HashMap, BTreeMap, HashSet, BTreeSet, tuples (up to length 18), arrays, and Vec's.

+Container types are subject to some type restrictions in order to diff.
+The inner type T always has to implement Diff.
+Depending on the container type, other restrictions apply, such as Debug, Clone, PartialEq.
+These restrictions may also apply to the diff type (T::Repr).
 The implementation of diffing Vec's is non-standard.
 It is faster and simpler than Myer's algorithm, but more error-prone on lists with many nearby duplicate elements.

 ## Derive macro